ebshimizu/5e-monster-maker/README.md

 ## Developing

 This project is written in Vue with Quasar and uses npm as its package manager.
-I'm pretty sure it'd work with yarn as well.
+The monster maker assumes Node v18+, and is built with Node v20 if you're looking to exactly match the build system.

-Clone the repository and install the [Quasar cli](https://quasar.dev/start/quasar-cli) with `npm install --location=global @quasar/cli`.
-After that, run `npm install`.
-The development server can then be started with `quasar dev`.
+Clone the repository install packages with `npm install`.
+The development server can then be started with `npm run dev`.
+Quasar can be manually invoked with `npx quasar [...]`.

 ### Translations